Frank Fairfax: Bandleader

 A lengthy strike in 1938 at the Nixon Grand Theater, where Fairfax's orchestra was the band, was the beginning of the end for that 12-piece work of art.
-Some of the regulars drifted to other jobs and the draft boards soon picked away at.
-For the remainder of Fairfax’s musical career, he formed smaller combos: quartets or trios, under different names.
-In 1943, he formed The Frankie Fairfax Masters of Rhythm; in 1947, Frankie Fairfax’s Cracker Jacks played at the North Philly bar, The Web, The Musical Bar, and in mainstem houses in north and south New Jersey.
+Some of the regulars drifted to other jobs and the draft boards soon picked away at the survivors.
+For the remainder of Fairfax's musical career, he formed smaller combos: quartets or trios, under different names.
+In 1943, he formed The Frankie Fairfax Masters of Rhythm; in 1947, Frankie Fairfax's Cracker Jacks played at the North Philly bar, The Web, The Musical Bar, and in mainstem houses in north and south New Jersey.
 The pianist was Marian Murphy; bass player, "Sneaky Pete" Briggs; guitarist, Roosevelt Sherman or Dick Hill, and Frankie played tenor saxophone, trombone, trumpet, and bongo drums.

-Also in the 1940s, Frankie Fairfax and his Trio (Marian Murphy, piano; Dick Hill, guitar and vocals; and Frankie Fairfax, tenor saxophone, trumpet and congas) played at O’Shea’s Wagon Wheel in Harrisburg, PA. and at the Hi Hat Cafe.
-Frankie Fairfax’s last engagement as a working musician was in December, 1971 at a Model Cities Christmas party at Girard College.
+Also in the 1940s, Frankie Fairfax and his Trio played at O’Shea's Wagon Wheel in Harrisburg, PA. and at the Hi Hat Cafe.
+Frankie Fairfax's last engagement as a working musician was in December, 1971 at a Model Cities Christmas party at Girard College.

 Personal life and death

 Frank married Kathryn Ione Adams, daughter of Dr. Arthur Stewart Adams and Mary Leota Taylor Adams in 1925.
 Their offspring were Dolores Anita Fairfax and Frank Thurmond Fairfax, Jr.

 On January 25, 1972, at the age of 72, Frank T. Fairfax died in Hahnemann Hospital, of pneumonia and complications attending his cardiac condition.
 Members and officers of Consumers Education and Protective Association International Inc. (CEPA) expressed their deep regrets and sorrow at the passing of Mr. Frank Fairfax, a devoted CEPA member and Treasurer of the West Oak Lane Branch.
-Mr. Fairfax was always ready to respond to the call of any consumer in need of the organization’s assistance.
+Mr. Fairfax was always ready to respond to the call of any consumer in need of the organization's assistance.

-A delegation of CEPA members led by Mr. Garland Dempsey, International President Max Weiner, Executive Director, attended the services held on January 30 at the Emmanuel Johnson Funeral Home.
+A delegation of CEPA members led by Mr. Garland Dempsey, International President Max Weiner, executive director, attended the services held on January 30 at the Emmanuel Johnson Funeral Home.
 The Rev. J. Quinton Jackson, pastor of Mt.
-Zion Baptist Church, Germantown, officiated for the services, and Dr W. Cholmondeley, of St Paul’s Church, Plainfield N. J., assisted.
+Zion Baptist Church, Germantown, officiated for the services, and Dr W. Cholmondeley, of St Paul's Church, Plainfield N. J., assisted.
 (6) Musicians that had been friends and co-workers supplied soft music during the funeral services.
 Some of the local musicians on hand were Charlie Gaines, LeRoy Bostic, Jimmy Shorter, Agnew Gary, Danny McCune and Thomas Fleming, who directed the group.
 Also present were Douglas Holman, Herbert Alvis, Sylvester Nash, Jimmy Adams, H. Lee Nelson, Alfonso Coverdale, Arthur Russell, Eugene Scott, Selmer Payne, Ernie Ranson, Curtis Wilder, Howard Pettis, James Gorham, Skeet McLane, and Raymond Proctor.
 Family members in attendance were his wife, Kathryn, his daughter, Dolores Fairfax Mathias, and his son, Frank T. Fairfax Jr. Interment was held at Hillside Cemetery.